wheelo/gulp-version-patch/README.md

 ## gulp-version-patch

-A gulp plugin which patches the version of included resource files in html & css file
+A gulp plugin which patches the version of included resource files in html & css files

 ## Installation